Extracting linear and nonlinear quasinormal modes from black hole merger simulations: Quasinormal mode extraction procedure

 The three goals stated above are not mutually independent.
 For example, missing a certain Kerr mode in the mode-finding stage can bias the amplitudes and phases of the other modes, because the missed Kerr mode is not included in our fitting model.

 A schematic representation of the full procedure is illustrated in Fig.~\ref{fig:flowchart} for the SXS:BBH:0305 simulation previously considered in Refs.~\cite{Giesler:2019uxc,Baibhav:2023clw}.
 The method is based on the following steps, which are explained in detail in the following subsections: \begin{enumerate} \item[(A)] \textit{Prepare postmerger waveform.} We first select a gravitational waveform corresponding to a specific numerical simulation (e.g., SXS:BBH:0305) and a specific multipole (e.g. $\ell{,}m = 2{,}2$).
-We prepare the postmerger waveform by removing the premerger part of the waveform and trimming away the late-time part. \item[(B)] \textit{Agnostic frequency recovery.} We identify potential modes in the waveform in a frequency-agnostic manner: \begin{enumerate} \item[(B.1)] We fit the waveform with $N_f$ free QNMs, with all four real parameters $A, \phi, \omega_r, \omega_i$ left as free parameters to be fitted, as in model~\eqref{eq:modelB}.
+We disregard the waveform data before $t_{\rm peak}$, defined to be the time at which $|h_{2{,}2}|$ attains its maximum value.
+This early segment of the waveform corresponds to the premerger signal. \item[(B)] \textit{Agnostic frequency recovery.} We identify potential modes in the waveform in a frequency-agnostic manner: \begin{enumerate} \item[(B.1)] We fit the waveform with $N_f$ free QNMs, with all four real parameters $A, \phi, \omega_r, \omega_i$ left as free parameters to be fitted, as in model~\eqref{eq:modelB}.
 For each $N_f$ we perform fits with a varying starting time $t_0$ to estimate the evolution of the QNM frequency content of the waveform with time. \item[(B.2)] We identify potential modes by checking whether the fitted values of $\omega_r$ and $\omega_i$ are consistent with the expected Kerr frequencies, as computed in BH perturbation theory. \end{enumerate} \item[(C)] \textit{Amplitude/phase stability test.} We assume that all the potential modes are present in the waveform and test their stability in time: \begin{enumerate} \item[(C.1)] We fit the waveform with a fitting model consisting of all the potential modes fixed at their corresponding $\omega_r$ and $\omega_i$, but with $A$ and $\phi$ as free parameters to be fitted. \item[(C.2)] We check whether the fitted amplitudes and phases of the modes are self-consistent (stable) across a specified time window.
 We iteratively remove the modes that fail the test. \item[(C.3)] We repeat the check until all the modes pass the test. \end{enumerate} \item[(D)] \textit{Select the best instance of stable modes.} We repeat steps (B) and (C) for a range of $N_f$ and select the instance where we extract the largest number of stable modes.
 Now we have an exhaustive list of the modes that are present in the postmerger waveform and have stable complex amplitudes. \item[(E)] \textit{Amplitude/phase extraction.} We extract the amplitude and phase of each mode within a time window over which the mode is present and its amplitude is stable. \end{enumerate}

 In some steps of the procedure we will define and use certain tolerance criteria to test whether a mode is present in the waveform.
 For the reader's convenience, the quantities defining these criteria are listed in Table~\ref{table:definitions}.